punksnotdev/INSTRUMENT/README.md

+# Clear and Restore
-# i.clear
+## i.clear
+## i.restore

-You can stop all playing groups and instruments, so you can easily create quick changes:
+Use **i.clear** to stop running instruments,, so you can easily create quick changes without pausing main thread.
+You can use **i.restore** to bring back cleared instruments and sequencer functions.

 ```SuperCollider